 In most cases it looks best if the water droplets are in sharp focus, while the scene outside appears blurred.

-To create this shallow depth of field, you need to hold the iPhone fairly close to the window.
-Then tap on one of the water droplets to set the focus point.
+If you don’t know how to blur background in photos on your iPhone, here’s how to do it.
+Simply hold the iPhone fairly close to the window, then tap on one of the water droplets to set the focus point.

 If there’s movement outside, you’ll need to lock the focus so that the iPhone’s autofocus doesn’t refocus every time something moves in the scene.
 To lock focus, tap and hold the screen for a few seconds until you see AE/AF Lock at the top of the screen.